FREQUENTLY ASKED QUESTIONS

 Are apartment locators required to hold a real estate license?

 Yes (mostly).
-In every state except Georgia and Alabama, the real estate commission requires apartment locators to hold an active real estate license.
+In every state except Georgia and Alabama, the real estate licensing board requires apartment locators to hold an active real estate license in their state.
 The locating invoice is legally a commission check.
 The law says if a person expects to get paid a commission in exchange for a signed lease, they have to be licensed and obey real estate law.
 To protect your property against fraudulent invoices, you should verify the broker and the locator have an active license.
-NAAL is more than happy to do this for you.
+NAAL does this for free for our preferred property partners.
 Vendor management/credentialing companies do not verify real estate licenses.
 Neither does the IRS.
 A W9 is not proof a locating company is licensed.
 Go to our contact page and fill out the contact form or send an email and one of our Membership committee members will verify an invoice at your request.

 Submit A Frequently Asked Question